jncc/chile-mapping/README.md

     yarn -v
     1.7.0

-Use the `.editorconfig` convention to standardise IDE configuration for all developers working on the project.
+Use [.editorconfig](https://editorconfig.org/) to standardise IDE configuration for all developers working on the project.
 In VS Code, install the *Editor Config for VS Code* extension.

 Use [TsLint](https://palantir.github.io/tslint/).
 In VS Code, install the *TSLint* extension.
 In particular, we: